Little Leigh: Little Leigh [Leigh-juxta-Bartington] 1850

 The National School is a neat brick building, erected in 1840, a little south from the Chapel, contiguous to which the residence for the teacher, which has been provided by Lord Leigh, who gave, also, the site of the School.
 About 70 children attend the School, which is supported by subscriptions, charitable bequests, and the pence of the children.
 The Baptists have a small chapel in the township, under the pastoral care of Mr Thomas Smith.

 Charities: The interest of a sum of £60, supposed to have been given by Mr Barker and others, amounting to £3 per annum, is distributed in the sums of £2.
 11s. to the poor, and 9s. to the schoolmaster.

 Ralph Horton, by Will, in 1728, bequeathed £20, the interest to be paid yearly to the schoolmaster of Little Leigh.
 The sum of £43 has also been given for a similar purpose.
 This sum was in the hands of Edward Barker, when the Charity Commissioners published their Report, but owing to some remissness on the part of the parish in claiming it of his executors after his death, no interest was paid for several years.
 After an investigation of the circumstances, it was proposed to pay over these gifts to the trustees on behalf of the school.

-John Dones charged his estate in Hedge Lane, in the township of Weaverham, with the annual payment of 16s. to purchase wine for the sacrament.
+John Done charged his estate in Hedge Lane, in the township of Weaverham, with the annual payment of 16s. to purchase wine for the sacrament.
 No payment has been made for some time, but on representation of the case to the owner of the estate, he undertook to pay the money for the future.

-Additions (no date; approx 1860)
+Additions (approx 1860)

 The township is situated on high ground on the north bank of the Weever, about three miles north-west from Northwich.
 The village is a collection of inconsiderable farm-houses, amongst which the chapel is situate.
 It is a mean building of brick, standing in the highway, without any yard or fence round it.
 The west end is used as a school.
 [Preparations are now being made by the present incumbent, the Rev George Willett, for the erection of a church, the corner stone of which has been recently laid.
 A school was built here in 1840.]